ioccc-src/webtool/README.md

 ## Disclaimer

-This is concept code, originally written by Eliot Lear (@elear) in late 2021.
+This was baedd on concept code, originally written by Eliot Lear (@elear) in late 2021.
+The [IOCCC judges](https://www.ioccc.org/judges.html) heavly modified Eliot's code, so any fault you find should be blamed on them. 😉
-As concept code, YOU should be WARNED that this code may NOT work (for you).
+As such, YOU should be WARNED that this code may NOT work, or at least may not for you.

 The IOCCC plans to deploy a hosted docker container to allow IOCCC registered contestants to submit files created by the mkiocccentry tool.
-That IOCCC submission container will deploy something based on, but NOT identical, to this submit-tool.

-## Requirements

-This code requires cryptography and uwsgi, both of which can bloat a container.
-What really bloats the container right now, however, is a requirement for python3.9 or later (Ubuntu containers run with earlier versions by default).